waiting times

 • After the procedure, you can resume your normal daily routine.

-How should you prepare for the test?
+How should you prepare for the exam?

 • No special preparation is required.